 Sacrifice was very important to the Norse people, and rituals always contained some sort of offering.
 A gift to nature and the nature spirits would be offered before and after utesitting.
 It didn't matter if a specific utesitting felt like a good or bad experience, Vikings obtained wisdom and understanding from this practice.
 Utesitting could be an hour, a day, a night, or weekend in the forest or mountains.
 This practice was helpful to Vikings who needed to withdraw from "normal life", in order to bring them to a place where they could get closer and have better contact with themselves.

 In 1267, King Magnus of Norway received instructions regarding this according to Gulatings-loven.
 Utesitting in groves or on mounds were crimes against the Holy Church.
 It was forbidden to sit alone in the forest or mountains and open the mind and the inner contemplation.
 It was prohibited to connect with nature's energy and the beings of the forest.
-If a person had undertaken utesitting, they had to confess to a bishop and not a regular priest, according to the scripture commands the Bishop Torlak in Skâlholdt in Iceland at the end of the 1100s.
+If a person had undertaken utesitting, they had to confess to a bishop and not a regular priest, according to the scriptures of Bishop Torlak of Skâlholdt in Iceland at the end of the 1100s.